Title

 Republic Act No. 9547 amends the Special Program for Employment of Students in the Philippines, allowing poor but deserving students aged 15 to 25 to be employed by entities with at least ten employees, with specific guidelines on employment period, payment scheme, and penalties for non-compliance.

-Students must be paid a salary or wage not lower than the minimum wage for private employers and the applicable hiring rate for national and local government agencies.
+The student must be paid a salary or wage not lower than the minimum wage for private employers and the applicable hiring rate for national and local government agencies.

-Secondary level students may only be employed during summer and/or Christmas vacations.
+Secondary-level students may only be employed during summer and/or Christmas vacations.

 Analyze Cases Smarter, Faster